juxor/afaq/markdown/secC11.md

-Thousands of people were murdered by the forces of "law and order" and Pinochet's forces _"are conservatively estimated to have killed over 11,000 people in his first year in power."_ [P. Gunson, A. Thompson, G. Chamberlain, **The Dictionary of Contemporary Politics of South America**, p.
-228] Military units embarked on an operation called the Caravan of Death to hunt down those they considered subversives (i.e. anyone suspected or accused of holding left- wing views or sympathies).
+Thousands of people were murdered by the forces of "law and order" and Pinochet's forces _"are conservatively estimated to have killed over 11,000 people in his first year in power."_ [P. Gunson, A. Thompson, G. Chamberlain, **The Dictionary of Contemporary Politics of South America** , p.
+228] Military units embarked on an operation called the Caravan of Death to hunt down those they considered subversives (i.e. anyone suspected or accused of holding left-wing views or sympathies).
 Torture and rape were used extensively and when people did not just disappear, their mutilated bodies were jumped in plain view as a warning to others.
 While the Chilean government's official truth and reconciliation committee places the number of disappeared at roughly 3,000, church and human rights groups estimate the number is far higher, at over 10,000.
 Hundreds of thousands fled into exile.
 Thus ended Allende's "democratic road to Socialism."
 The terror did not end after the coup and dictatorship's record on human rights was rightly denounced as barbaric.

 Friedman, of course, stressed his _"disagreement with the authoritarian political system of Chile."_ [quoted by Rayack, **Op.
-Cit.**, p.
+Cit.** , p.
 61] For the time being we will ignore the obvious contradiction in this "economic miracle", i.e. why it almost always takes authoritarian/fascistic states to introduce "economic liberty."
 Rather we will take the right at its word and